BevanR/nesi-webportal/README.md

 ### LESS source for nesi_bootstrap

-The nesi_bootstrap theme currently has it's source .less files in:
+The nesi_bootstrap theme currently has it's source .less files in `nesi_bootstrap/assets/css/less`

-* `nesi_bootstrap/assets/css/less`

-`nesibootstrap.less` can be compiled by `lessc` to recreate the bootstrap css as included within `nesi_bootstrap/nesi_bootstrap.info`.
+`nesibootstrap.less` can be compiled to recreate the bootstrap css as included within `nesi_bootstrap/nesi_bootstrap.info`.

 ### Compiling LESS from source